Skip to content

 }

-Ignore warnings that the constructor appears unused: This constructor should exist in all Java-GI proxy classes.
-It enables a Java class to be instantiated automatically for new instances returned from native function calls.
+Ignore warnings that the constructor appears unused: This constructor must exist in all Java-GI proxy classes.
+It enables a Java object to be instantiated automatically for GObject instances returned from native function calls.

 If your Java application is module-based, you must export your package to the org.gnome.gobject module in your module-info.java file, to allow the reflection to work: